Back to Arizona

 36-2979.02.

-A. To be eligible for the program, an
+subsection F, to be eligible for the

-individual must meet all of the following:
+individual must meet all of the following

-1. have been determined to be
+3. have been determined to be

 seriously mentally ill.